 Six months after polling day Phil Woolas - a former Labour Minister and MP of thirteen years - left the House of Commons because a court declared his election void.
 The reason?
 The court had found he lied about the personal character of his opponent and as such had committed an illegal practice.
 This was surprising because (while this law is occasionally used against councillors) only one other MP has ever run into trouble and that was in 1911.
-Even that comparison isn't strictly fair because in the 1911 case lies featured alongside charges of voter intimidation and bribery.
+Even that comparison is not strictly fair because in the 1911 case lies featured alongside charges of voter intimidation and bribery.
 This makes Woolas the first MP to lose his seat solely for misleading statements.1

 From looking at the publicity and propaganda that there have been, I think it is factually accurate to say that there have been worse in recent elections from all three main parties than in the case of Mr Woolas, and the candidates in question have won.2

-Even assuming it's not half as bad at that, the uniqueness of the Woolas case is strange.
+The uniqueness of the Woolas case is strange.
 What was the difference between him and people who got away with it?
 What did he do wrong?

 (106) A person who, or any director of any body or association corporate which —